7Block Labs

 The source‑to‑contract reference architecture

-1. Capture truth at the source
+1. Get the truth right from the source

-2. Package and attest the evidence
+2. Bundle up and certify the evidence

 1) Capture truth at the source (people, devices, workloads)